ivanvanderbyl/mysql-replication-setup-guide/README.markdown

 ===============================================================================

-This guide assumes you have two server instances, we're using two AussieHQ Dedicated Server Environments (DSE's) (Their fancy name for VMWare vCenter instances), configured as per my [Rails, Ubuntu, Nginx stack guide](http://github.com/ivanvanderbyl/rails-nginx-passenger-ubuntu) with the same MySQL root password on both machines.
+This guide assumes you have two server instances, we're using two AussieHQ Dedicated Server Environments (DSE's) (Their fancy name for VMWare vCenter instances), configured as per my [Rails, Ubuntu, Nginx stack guide](http://github.com/ivanvanderbyl/rails-nginx-passenger-ubuntu)

 In this article, I will refer to these servers as having the following private network IPs: